 This is an edited transcript of the conversation.

 The National Policy of Water Resources (PNRH), defined in 1997 by the law Nº 9.433, also called the “Law of Waters”, is the cornerstone of water governance legislation in Brazil.

 The PNRH structured, oriented and modernised the administration of Brazil’s water resources.
 In 2000, Law No 9.984 established the National Water Agency (ANA) as the responsible entity to implement the national policy and to coordinate the National Management System of Water Resources (SINGREH).

 ANA implements the PNRH in Brazil through water allocation terms and the regulatory framework, in addition to five official policy instruments: water resource plans, water permits, water quality objectives, water charges, and information systems.

-Water management in Brazil is decentralized and managed at different levels by different entities.
-States and Federal Districts work with additional instruments to manage the water bodies under their control.
+Water management in Brazil is decentralised and managed at different levels by different entities.
+States and federal districts work with additional instruments to manage the water bodies under their control.

 The National Management System of Water Resources (SINGREH) is a cooperative mechanism for water management which brings together entities from different levels.

 Currently, the sanitation portfolio (which covers drinking water supply services, sanitary sewerage, urban cleaning and solid waste management, and drainage and rainwater management) is shared between the Ministry of Regional Development’s (MDR) National Secretariat of Sanitation and the regulatory bodies of the States and municipalities, with occasional service outsourcing to private companies in certain municipalities.